Turkish War of Independence: Western Front

 When the offensive resumed, the Turks received their first victory when the Greeks encountered stiff resistance in the battles of First and Second İnönü, due to İsmet Pasha's organization of an irregular militia into a regular army.
 The two victories led to Allied proposals to amend the Treaty of Sèvres where both Ankara and Istanbul were represented, but Greece refused.
 With the conclusion of the Southern and Eastern fronts, Ankara was able to concentrate more forces on the West against the Greeks.
-They also began to receive support from Soviet Union, as well as France and Italy, who sought to check British influence in the Near East.
+They also began to receive support from Soviet Union, as well as Italy and France, who sought to check British influence in the Near East.

+According to Soviet documents, Soviet financial and war material support between 1920 and 1922 amounted to: 39,000 rifles, 327 machine guns, 54 cannon, 63 million rifle bullets, 147,000 shells, 2 patrol boats, 200.6 kg of gold ingots and 10.7 million Turkish lira (which accounted for a twentieth of the Turkish budget during the war).
+Additionally the Soviets gave the Turkish nationalists 100,000 gold rubles to help build an orphanage and 20,000 lira to obtain printing house equipment and cinema equipment.

 June–July 1921 saw heavy fighting in the Battle of Kütahya-Eskişehir.
 While it was an eventual Greek victory, the Turkish army withdrew in good order to the Sakarya river, their last line of defence.
 Mustafa Kemal Pasha replaced İsmet Pasha after the defeat as commander-in-chief as well as his political duties.
 The decision was made in the Greek military command to march on the Nationalist capital of Ankara to force Mustafa Kemal to the negotiating table.
 For 21 days, the Turks and Greeks fought a pitched battle at the Sakarya river, which ended in Greek withdrawal.
 Almost of year of stalemate without much fighting followed, during which Greek morale and discipline faltered while Turkish strength increased.
 French and Italian forces evacuated Anatolia.
 The Allies offered an armistice to the Turks, which Mustafa Kemal refused.